Founder and Organizer

 Jee Leong Koh

-Originally from Singapore, Jee Leong Koh is an author, editor, and publisher based in New York City.
+Jee Leong Koh is a Singaporean author, editor, and publisher based in New York City.
 His book of poems Steep Tea (Carcanet) was named a Best Book of the Year by UK’s Financial Times.

 Kimberley Lim works as an assistant editor at Skyhorse Publishing, an independent publishing house in New York City, and runs the online literary magazine www.OfZoos.com.